luelvira/luelvira.github.io/content/_index.md

 Half engineer, half scientist, the best of both worlds!
-I have experience in software development for companies in sectors such as consulting, human resources and telecommunications, as well as in university departments at Universidad Carlos III de Madrid for more than 2 years, where I am pursuing doing a PhD in Computer science and Technology.
+I have experience in software development for companies in sectors such as consulting, human resources and telecommunications, as well as in university departments at Universidad Carlos III de Madrid for more than 2 years.

 </section>